 Keren is a passionate vegan foodie, photographer, video producer, and slightly uncoordinated woman with too many ideas and not enough time.
 She shares recipes on her blog — Passionately Keren — from her Sydney home kitchen, as well as personal stories and lifestyle tips.

 She believes that being a vegan is about doing your best to live and thrive without harming others, but she doesn’t expect you to be perfect.
 Everything on her site is 100% plant-based, earth-friendly and delicious, so take from it what you will — even if you’re not fully vegan.

-Natasha and Luke are adventurers who’ve created a life of excitement, health and purpose.
-They help people, animals, and the planet via their YouTube channel, and share eBooks, podcasts and news across their various social media channels.
+Natasha and Luca are vegan social media influencers and animal rights activists.
+They help people, animals, and the planet via their YouTube channel, podcast, eBooks, and posts across their various social media platforms including Facebook.

 That Vegan Couple once had stressful careers in banking and poor diets consuming of a lot of processed foods, alcohol and animal products.
 They decided to make a change and veganism was the way.
 They’re now happier and healthier versions of themselves, and they want to share their story with you.
 Let’s just say that you can’t possibly read their blog without feeling inspired.

 After 7 years of being vegan, they have tackled every aspect of vegan life, especially the stress of eating out.
 Natasha and Luca recommend using the Happy Cow app - the largest online directory for vegan/vegetarian/veg-friendly restaurants & cafes.
 Planning ahead using an app like Happy Cow is one of their top vegan hacks for anyone on the plant-based spectrum - whether you’re vegan curious and looking to dine out locally or travelling overseas as a vegan.